<<Previous | Story Intro | Return to Stories | Next >>

 Chapter 3

 Daniel held her hand as he led her through the O'Hare airport.
 Mike had called the night before, giving them a last minute head's up about a seminar he'd been asked to speak at...that invitation arriving on Mike's desk just two days earlier, when the scheduled speaker had been forced to cancel.
 Daniel hadn't actually wanted to attend the seminar itself, but Casey had never been to an archaeological function such as this.
 And she'd expressed interest in the subject of Mike's speech, 'The Theory of Migration Over the Bering Strait'.
-So, he'd agreed to attend Mike's dissertation.
+So, he'd agreed to attend Mike's lecture.
 Hopefully he could avoid any embarrassing confrontations.
-Especially since he'd had to call to make last minute arrangements to attend the lecture.
+Especially since he'd had to call to make last minute arrangements to attend the function.

 Things were relatively quiet at the SGC; as quiet as they could ever be.
 General Hammond had given them a twenty-four hour leave of absence.
 The first available flight out of Denver would get them to the hotel just before the seminar lunch break was over.
 They'd be flying back to Colorado Springs the first thing the next morning; they were literally flying in to say hello, and then back out again.